 We need the wisdom of the Holy Spirit to understand what we are reading.
 The mind of Christ is within us, and the Holy Spirit makes the Word come alive in our hearts and minds.
 Invite Him into your study time and ask for His wisdom to bring clarity and truth.

-●Choose a Verse– the possibilities are endless.
-It could be a favorite verse, a topic you are struggling with (conflict, fear, loneliness, etc.), a verse from a Bible reading plan or one that you don’t clearly understand, any of the Psalms, etc.
+2-Choose a Verse– the possibilities are endless.
+It could be specific verses (or verse), a topic you are struggling with (conflict, fear, loneliness, etc.), a verse from a Bible reading plan, or one that you don’t clearly understand, any of the Psalms, etc.

 Research the verse you chose- who wrote it?
-Who was he speaking to?
+Who was the author speaking to?
 What was its intended purpose?
-(Usually found at the beginning of the book you are reading.)
+(Usually found at the beginning/ intro of the book you are reading.)

 Isolating verses leads to misunderstandings and misinterpretations.